llm-speech-summarization/llm-speech-summarization.github.io/index.md

 <a id="summarization-in-the-wild"></a>
 ## Summarization Examples: In-the-Wild Data

-The following shows examples of summaries produced by our system when feeding in real spoken utterances recorded in in-the-wild settings.
+The following shows examples of summaries produced by our system when feeding in real spoken utterances recorded in "in-the-wild" settings.
 In both examples, the speakers are sharing a personal life experience.

 ### Sample 1 (Female Speaker)